hiimzackjones/hiimzackjones.github.io/_drafts/2018-2-8-Implementing-Windows-Deployment-Services.md

 ---

 ## How it works
 Windows Deployment Services is a server role that allows an administrator to have install images ready for any machine on the network.
-It makes for simple installs as long as there is a DHCP server and a machine that is **PXE boot** enabled.
+It makes for simple installs as long as there is a DHCP server and a machine that is PXE boot enabled.
+*IMAGE PXE BOOT*

 Esentially the boot images will be stored on some storage device on the network.
 The WDS server will respond to the DHCP server when a machine is starting to PXE boot.
 Letting it know that it's able to help with an installation over the network.
-The machine PXE booting will then give the user a list of bootable OSs sitting on the WDS and from there it's almost identical to a typical installation.
+The machine *PXE booting* will then give the user a list of bootable OSs sitting on the WDS and from there it's almost identical to a typical installation.

 #### The DHCP handles the request
 The DHCP plays a huge part in making WDS work.
 Here is how the client requests for the install.